Utkarsh803/Heartbeat_Detection/client/README.md

 ## App Functionality
 ### Description
-This application aims to detect heartbeat via Frontal Face Video and provides accurate results upto 4 BPM (tested on 8 subjects) in suitable environment and light.
+This application aims to detect heartbeat via Frontal Face Video and provides accurate results with error margin <= 4 BPM* (tested on 8 subjects) in suitable environment and light.

 ### Video Demonstration:
 https://youtu.be/Tzwx9WraMEw